tylerlrhodes/blog2/content/posts/music-cd-list-part3.md

 series: tech

-description: "The third and final entry about refactoring a simple Python program to be more 'Pythonic.'"
+description: "The third and final entry about refactoring a simple Python program to be more Pythonic.
+Mostly a review and no code is shown."

 tags: [programming]
 keywords: [python, unittest, linked list, refactor]
 ---